killermann/samk.blog/content/2020/literal-transphobia/index.md

 So be it.

-## When a Reasonable Outcome is Fear, Re-assess
+## When a Reasonable Outcome is Fear, Reassess

 Fear is regularly weaponized by opponents of social justice.